 Each of us is expected to demonstrate financial responsibility in our personal financial and investment activities.
-Accounts held with the Company must be maintained in good standing.
+Accounts held with the Company by Schwab personnel must be maintained in good standing.
 Personal trading, investing, or other transactional activities must not misuse the services of the Company.